Walnut Wood Characteristics: Color, Grain Pattern, Uses, and More

 How to Distinguish Real Walnut Timbers

 Since it doesn’t come at a low price, you’d want to buy authentic walnut material.
-The best way to go about it is to buy from reputable manufacturers or brands.
-It’s easy to fall victim to fake walnut because the wood’s appearance isn’t too complicated to mimic.
+Trust me, I’ve seen people duped with fake walnut, and it’s not pretty.
+The market is rife with knock-offs, but your best defense is to buy from well-known manufacturers or brands.

 If you’re in a wood shop, don’t forget to check that real walnut workpieces will have a range of colors within their surfaces.